|

 that have laid the foundation of the modern legal system.
 Now, China has established a comprehensive scheme of legislation,

+including national laws, administrative regulations, and local laws.
 Among the sources of the laws of the PRC, the statutes enacted by the

 National People's Congress (NPC, China's Congress), which